Faceless but connected: Welcome to Airport 2025

-(Reuters.com) - A new report says the airport environment will be unrecognisable by 2025, but only if the industry shifts paradigm to create a “streamlined, stress free and holistic service”.
+(Reuters.com) - The airport environment will be unrecognisable by 2025, but only if the industry shifts paradigm to create a “streamlined, stress free and holistic service”, a new report says.

 And there’s a trade-off: Automated, customer-centric processes mean travellers will need to relinquish data and do more logistics.